 Benefit Reports: A report for the investor that depicts the status of delivery of the benefits compared to the original expectations.

 BOOT: Build, Own, Operate and Transfer.

-Building users’ guide: Complements the operation and maintenance manual and explains to users, maintenance contractors and other how the building works.
+Building users’ guide: Complements the operation and maintenance manual, and explains to users, maintenance contractors and others how the building works.

 Business Case: The document that articulates the rationale for undertaking an investment and whether to support a proposed project, before significant resources are committed to its development.

 Capital budget: The money spent on one-off investment costs.